IBS-Tamilmani/react-learing-app/README.md

   Reference : https://mui.com/material-ui/

 # The steps to add the sample component mentioned below
 	Create new page for your component in ./Pages (Ex :'./MockData/Menu.page') If you have the mock date add it in ./MockData (Ex :'./MockData/componentmenulist.json') Create the component and map with the page in ./Components (Ex: './Components/MenuListComponent') Add router page in the router App.js
 	Add your component with menu by adding
   		{
         	"name": "Menu",
         	"icon": "@mui/icons-material/Delete",
         	"component": "MenuPage",
         	"path": "/menulist"
       	}
+Note : Need to execute all the comments which added above and replace the files